Jack Twist

-Jack Twist is a fictional character in the short story "Brokeback Mountain", by Annie Proulx, and the 2005 film adaptation of the same name where he is portrayed by American actor Jake Gyllenhaal.
+Jack Twist is a fictional character in the short story "Brokeback Mountain" by Annie Proulx, the 2005 Academy Award-winning film adaptation of the same name directed by Ang Lee, and the 2023 play by Ashley Robinson also adapted from the short story.
+In the film, he is portrayed by American actor Jake Gyllenhaal, who received a BAFTA Award for Best Supporting Actor and was nominated for the Academy Award for Best Supporting Actor and Screen Actors Guild Award for Best Supporting Actor for his performance.
 Jack's story primarily follows the complex sexual and romantic relationship he has with Ennis Del Mar in the American West from 1963 to 1983.

-Gyllenhaal received a BAFTA Award for Best Supporting Actor and was nominated for the Academy Award for Best Supporting Actor and Screen Actors Guild Award for Best Supporting Actor for his performance.

 Characterization

-In an interview about her work, and "Brokeback Mountain" in particular, author Proulx stated Jack Twist is a "confused Wyoming ranch kid" who finds himself in a personal sexual situation he did not foresee, nor can understand.
+In an interview about her work, and "Brokeback Mountain" in particular, author Proulx stated that Jack Twist is a "confused Wyoming ranch kid" who finds himself in a personal dilemma he did not foresee, nor can understand.
 She said both men were "beguiled by the cowboy myth", and Jack "settles on rodeo as an expression of the Western ideal.
 It more or less works for him until he becomes a tractor salesman."
 Jack is also more romantic than Ennis, being the one who pursues the relationship and insists that they should live together officially.
-He is open about his desires and discontents, which is also shown in the novella, when he tries to open his wife Lureen's eyes about their son's dyslexia even though he knows that he has no say in the matter, since she holds the money in the family.
+He is open about his desires and discontents, which is also shown in the novella, when he tries to open his wife Lureen Newsome's eyes about their son's dyslexia even though he knows that he has no say in the matter, since she holds the money in the family.

 Sexual orientation

 One mystery surrounding Jack Twist (as well as Ennis Del Mar) is his sexual orientation.
 He has a sexual and emotional relationship with Lureen, but he still shows more sexual desire towards men in general than Ennis, who has no relations with men other than Jack.
 Jack sleeps with other men, including male prostitutes.
-While meeting Ennis in the mountains for the very last time, Jack says he is having an extramarital relationship with a woman; however, it is likely that the woman, the "ranch foreman's wife", is actually the ranch foreman himself, as in a previous scene, he invites Jack to a cabin to "do a little fishing and drink some whisky ...".
+While meeting Ennis in the mountains for the very last time, Jack says he is having an extramarital relationship with a woman; however, it is likely that the woman, the "ranch foreman's wife", is actually the ranch foreman himself, as in a previous scene, he invites Jack to a cabin to "do a little fishing and drink some whisky".
 In a later scene, Jack's father mentions to Ennis that Jack had revealed a plan before he died to come up with a male friend to the family ranch and live there.

 Some film critics suggest Jack is bisexual rather than strictly homosexual.
 Sex researcher Fritz Klein stated he felt Jack to be more "toward the gay side of bisexuality."
 Gyllenhaal himself took the opinion that Ennis and Jack were heterosexual men who "develop this love, this bond", also saying in a Details interview: "I approached the story believing that these are actually two straight guys who fall in love."
-The film's producer, James Schamus, and LGBT non-fiction author Eric Marcus, opined that the characters were both gay.
+The film's producer James Schamus and LGBT non-fiction author Eric Marcus opined that the characters were both gay.